AlexanderPZolotov/RepositoryExample/README.md

 ## Repository and Unit of Work patterns: ##

 In abstract **RepositoryServiceDao** have been implemented all necessary data access logic.
-That is possible because Entity Framework has a DbSet class that has Add and Remove method and therefore looks like a ***Repository*** the DbContext class has the method SaveChanges and so looks like the ***Unit of Work***.
+That is possible because Entity Framework has a DbSet class that has Add and Remove method and therefore looks like a ***Repository***.

+The DbContext class has the method SaveChanges and so looks like the ***Unit of Work***.
-And inside *RepositoryServices* folder we can see implementation repositories for all table classes.
+And inside ***RepositoryServices*** folder we can see implementation repositories for all table classes.